 - One-page cover letter outlining your reasons for wanting to join PONARS Eurasia.

 - Curriculum vitae.

 - An original draft policy memo of no more than 2,000 words in English that draws important policy implications from your academic research, that has not previously been published (or committed to publication) elsewhere, and that may be considered for publication in the PONARS Eurasia Policy Memo series.
-Please refer to other Policy Memos, available online here, for examples.
+Please refer to other policy memos for examples.
+Please see the policy memo guidelines.

 - Contact information (not actual letters) for three scholars who can talk about your work, research program, collegiality, and other qualifications.
 These references may include members of PONARS Eurasia.